-- Systems Engineering
+Systems Engineering

-Many large engineering firms are moving towards a new type of work force by increasing contract employees to up to 20% of total employee makeup.
-Especially in technological fields, the use of contract employees is growing.
-Contractors are of particular use if a client needs a particular expertise, but only for a short period of time, and these positions are often filled by engineering and technical staffing firms.
-Crimcheck specializes in screening for staffing firms, and we are aware of the specialized needs that affect their hiring processes, such as:
+	Many large engineering firms are moving towards a new type of work force by

+	increasing contract employees to up to 20% of total employee makeup.
+Especially

+	in technological fields, the use of contract employees is growing.
+Contractors

+	are of particular use if a client needs a particular expertise, but only for a

+	short period of time, and these positions are often filled by engineering and

+	technical staffing firms.
+Crimcheck specializes in engineering background checks

+	for staffing firms, and we are aware of the specialized needs that affect their

+	hiring processes, such as:

 	- Quick turnaround time